LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 “Beware the hunter with just one rifle.”
 This old saying is just as true now as in the past.
 Such a hunter must use this single gun for everything.
 They know their rifle inside and out, field strip it blindfolded, and can knock a fly off an elk’s ear at 300 yards.

 When I was much younger, I too had just one hunting rifle—a Winchester Model 70 chambered in .375 H&H Magnum.
 It had to have one quality above all others: versatility.
-The same is true for anyone with just one hunting rifle, regardless the caliber.
-My “Three-Seven-Five” needed the flexibility to take light-bodied medium game, such as antelope or whitetail deer, but also enough punch to anchor an elk, moose, or bear.
+The same is true for anyone with just one hunting rifle, regardless of the caliber.
+My “three-seven-five” needed the flexibility to take light-bodied medium game, such as antelope or whitetail deer, but also enough punch to anchor an elk, moose, or bear.
 I didn’t know where in the world I might end up hunting, so I also wanted a gun fit for Alaska or Africa, should I ever find myself there.

 There are many (perhaps too many) hunting cartridges on the market.
 What makes any particular one versatile?
 A versatile cartridge has three main qualities: power, reach, and flexibility.

 When a bullet strikes a target, in this case a game animal, it imparts energy based on its mass and velocity.
-This energy is measured in foot-pounds: the energy required to move one pound one for foot.
+This energy is measured in foot-pounds: the energy required to move one pound for one foot.
 For example, if a bullet has 3000 ft-lbs when it hits, it could, in theory, move a mid-size car for one foot along a road.
 Quite a feat for a tiny metal bit.
-How this energy is transferred to the target will vary based on many things such as bullet construction, target composition, impact angle, etc. Still, the basic foot-pounds measurement gives us a good idea how hard a cartridge will hit an animal and thus how much damage it should cause.
+How this energy is transferred to the target will vary based on many things such as bullet construction, target composition, impact angle, etc. Still, the basic foot-pounds measurement gives us a good idea of how hard a cartridge will hit an animal and thus how much damage it should cause.

 Each game category has a recommended minimum impact energy: small game (500 ft-lbs), medium game (1200 ft-lbs.), large game (1500 ft-lbs.), and dangerous game (3000 ft-lbs.).

-Reach, or effective range, is influenced by two factors: the minimum impact energy and the bullet’s trajectory expressed as Maximum Point Blank Range, or MPBR.
+Reach, or effective range, is influenced by two factors: the minimum impact energy, and the bullet’s trajectory expressed as Maximum Point Blank Range, or MPBR.

 A versatile cartridge should deliver the minimum energy for small, medium, and large game out to 500 yards.
-While most game is shot inside 250 yards, the 500 yard mark is a realistic limit for most hunters when confronted with longer shots in certain terrain such as the American West and Africa’s savannas.
+While most game is shot inside 250 yards, the 500 yard mark is a realistic limit for most hunters when confronted with longer shots in certain terrain, such as the American West and Africa’s savannas.
 Dangerous game is best shot inside 100 yards, which makes reach for this category a non-issue in most cases.